Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

             - μ = ∑x / N, (sums / N)

             - σ = sqrt(∑x^2 / N - μ^2), sqrt(squared_sums / N - μ^2)

+    - Dataset

+        - Make use of `torchvision.DatasetFolder` to load images from the folders

+            - No need for custom dataset class

+        - Z- score normalization

+            - Normalize the pixel values by subtracting the mean and dividing by the standard deviation

+                - X_normalized = (X - μ) / σ